Lethal Enforcers: Reception

 In the United States, RePlay listed the game as the third top-grossing upright arcade game in November 1992, and then as the top-grossing upright arcade game from December 1992 to January 1993, before becoming one of the top five highest-grossing dedicated arcade games of 1993 in the United States.
-In Japan, Game Machine listed Lethal Enforcers on their January 1, 1993 issue as being the top-grossing upright/cockpit arcade unit of the month.
-It was later the top-selling Sega CD game in the United States in November 1993.
+In Japan, Game Machine listed Lethal Enforcers as the top-grossing upright/cockpit arcade unit of December 1992.
+It was later the top-selling Sega CD game of November 1993 in the United States.

-GamePro gave rave reviews for the Sega CD, Genesis and SNES versions; for the SNES version, they cited the accuracy of the Konami Justifier, the realistic graphics, and the "appropriately hyper music".
+GamePro gave rave reviews for the Sega CD, Genesis, and SNES versions; for the SNES version, they cited the accuracy of the Konami Justifier, the realistic graphics, and the "appropriately hyper music".
 Electronic Gaming Monthly scored the SNES version 24 out of 40 (6 out of 10 average).
 Though they noted that the port was technically impressive, they felt the brutal violence was toned down to the point where the spirit of the game was lost.

 The Lethal Enforcers I & II compilation received mediocre reviews, with critics saying that while the conversion is arcade perfect, the gameplay is simplistic and the graphics are highly static compared to contemporaries like Time Crisis (1995).
 Electronic Gaming Monthly gave the compilation a 4.875 out of 10, with Dan Hsu commenting that, while the Lethal Enforcers games were very good, they were both too aged to stand up against other 1997 releases and not classic enough to make a credible retro compilation.

-Mega placed the game at number 35 in their Top 50 Mega Drive Games of All Time and number 6 in their Top 10 Mega CD Games of All Time.
+Mega placed the game at number 35 in their "Top 50 Mega Drive Games of All Time" and number 6 in their "Top 10 Mega CD Games of All Time" list.
 Screen Rant listed it as the ninth best light gun shooter of all time.
 In 1995, Total! ranked the game 58th on its Top 100 SNES Games.
-In 1995, Flux magazine listed the arcade version 43rd on their "Top 100 Video Games."
+In 1995, Flux magazine listed the arcade version 43rd on their "Top 100 Video Games".

 Controversy

-Lethal Enforcers gained controversy for its use of photorealistic imagery and was one of the video games part of the 1993 United States Senate hearings on video games, led by senators Joe Lieberman and Herb Kohl.
-Lieberman, during C-SPAN’s coverage of the hearings, showed Nintendo and Sega the Konami Justifier that was bundled with the game and that it looked too much like a real revolver.
+Lethal Enforcers gained controversy for its use of photorealistic imagery and was one of the video games that was part of the 1993 United States Senate hearings on video games, led by senators Joe Lieberman and Herb Kohl.
+Lieberman, during C-SPAN's coverage of the hearings, showed Nintendo and Sega the Konami Justifier that was bundled with the game and stated that it looked too much like a real revolver.
 At the time, it was pulled from toy stores, such as Toys "R" Us.
 Along with Night Trap and Mortal Kombat, which were also part of the hearings, the Genesis version was one of the first video games to be rated MA-17 by Sega's Videogame Rating Council.
+The aforementioned games also prompted the formation of the Entertainment Software Rating Board (ESRB) in the United States.